OBOFoundry/OBO-Dashboard/README.md

 python3 -m pip install -r requirements.txt
 ```

-Once dependencies are installed, the first step is to fetch data from the [OBO Registry](https://github.com/OBOFoundry/OBOFoundry.github.io):
+We maintain a list of OBO ontologies in `ontologies.txt` from the [OBO Registry](https://github.com/OBOFoundry/OBOFoundry.github.io).
+This list can always be updated if a new ontology has been added:

 ```
-make prepare
+make refresh
 ```

 ### Running Over Multiple Ontologies